Reso856/Idea/README.md

 B: Find election schedule in your area.

-C: Party Agenda.
+C: Party agenda.

 D: Schemes that current government has launched.

-E: Comparision with previous Government.
+E: Comparision with previous government.

-F: The FAQs on voter, election, EVM and Results.
+F: The FAQs on voter, election, EVM and results.

 # Implementation